 From manufacturing, processing and distribution of products, to the use of chemicals and fertiliser, to the cultivation of turf and seed and the way buildings are designed and managed, it all influences our world.
 A well planned, designed, constructed and managed golf facility can improve air, water and soil quality through sustained, consistent land and resource management.

 The IGF proudly supports and represents the actions of many partners across the sector.
 Our Sustainability Statement, backed by 153 golf associations globally, outlines the industry’s collective outlook and vision.
-The IGF also recognizes the importance of leading by example through our own direct action.
+The IGF also recognises the importance of leading by example through our own direct action.

-Ahead of golf’s historic return to the Olympics at Rio2016 the IGF ensured that sustainability was at the heart of the development of the Rio Olympic Golf Course, requiring the architect to meet Golf’s Sustainable Development Standard.
+Ahead of golf’s historic return to the Olympics at Rio2016, the IGF ensured that sustainability was at the heart of the development of the Rio Olympic Golf Course, requiring the architect to meet Golf’s Sustainable Development Standard.

 Further resources and information

 Many partners across the golf industry are working together to drive the sustainable golf movement.
 This page provides links to several of these organisations for further information on their actions and commitment to enhance golf’s social and environmental value.

 - The Open GreenLinks

 - Waste Management Phoenix Open